microchip-pic-avr-examples/avr128da48-cnano-adc-window-comparator-mplab/README.md

 ## Summary

-This application showcases the window comparator feature of the ADC.
+This application showcases the Window Comparator feature of the ADC.

 ##  How to Program the Curiosity Nano board

-This chapter shows how to use the MPLAB® X IDE to program an AVR® device with an `Example_Project.X`.
+This chapter shows how to use the MPLAB X IDE to program an AVR device with an `Example_Project.X`.
 This can be applied for any other projects.

 1. Connect the board to the PC.